 Send personalized SMS blast to contacts

-This one is covered in this blog post.
+This one is covered in this blog post (how to send sms blast to patients).
 Do keep in mind that for large number of SMS, you really should be using a shortcode as the carriers do not look at SMS blasts from long codes (10 digit numbers) very kindly.

 In your template, you just add one thing.
 “Reply CALL to get a callback from our staff.”.
 If your customers/patients want a call from your staff without having to be on hold, they will send the SMS CALL.

 This triggers the autoresponse from pinpoint like this